-Historical photos are the only window we have to the past and there is so much people can learn from them.
+Historical photos are the only window we have to the past and there is so much that people can learn from them.
 It is also interesting to see how much things have changed, and in some ways, how things have also stayed the same.
-If you love historical photos, don’t miss these 58 colorized photos from the past.
+If you love rare historical pictures, don’t miss these 58 colorized photos from the past.

-1) 1979: Children eat their ice cream cones while soldiers patrol the streets of Londonderry in Northern Ireland.
+1) Rare historical pictures from 1979: Children eat their ice cream cones while soldiers patrol the streets of Londonderry in Northern Ireland.

-2) 1906: A family pictured underneath blooming almond trees beside the ruins of the temples of Castor and Pollux in the temples valley of Agrigento, Italy.
+2) Rare historical pictures from 1906: A family pictured underneath blooming almond trees beside the ruins of the temples of Castor and Pollux in the temples valley of Agrigento, Italy.

-3) 1944: Princess Elizabeth visits an American air base in England during the second world war.
+3) Rare historical pictures from 1944: Princess Elizabeth visits an American air base in England during the second world war.

 4) 1944: Three French boys looking at a German Panther tank which was destroyed in the Falaise pocket, Normandy

-5) 1953: Salvador Dalí on a carriage drawn by his own goat.
+5) Rare historical pictures from 1953: Salvador Dalí on a carriage drawn by his own goat.

-6) 1936: A farmer and his sons walking through a dust storm in Oklahoma.
+6) Rare historical pictures from 1936: A farmer and his sons walking through a dust storm in Oklahoma.

-7) 1939: J.J.
-Hickey of Remington demonstrates the ‘ease and comfort’ of an electric shave on Ted Budrodeen, Mick Simmons tennis professional and coach, at a Mick Simmons store in Sydney.
+7) Rare historical pictures from 1939: J.J.
+Hickey of Remington demonstrates the ‘ease and comfort’ of an electric shaver on Ted Budrodeen, Mick Simmons tennis professional and coach, at a Mick Simmons store in Sydney.

-8) 1959: Russian attendees look at television sets and radios at the USSR Exhibition in Sokolniki Park, Moscow.
+8) Rare historical pictures from 1959: Russian attendees look at television sets and radios at the USSR Exhibition in Sokolniki Park, Moscow.
 The American National Exhibition was held next door to improve the political relations with Russia.

-9) 1943: Women wipers cleaning an engine at the Chicago & North Western Railroad in Clinton, Iowa.
+9) Rare historical pictures from 1943: Women wipers cleaning an engine at the Chicago & North Western Railroad in Clinton, Iowa.

 10) 1953: American novelist Ernest Hemingway posing with a cape buffalo on a visit to Africa.

-11) 1910: Colorized photo of Greek women and children harvesting tea in Chakva, Georgia.
+11) Rare historical pictures from 1910: Colorized photo of Greek women and children harvesting tea in Chakva, Georgia.

-12) 1975: Bill and Hilary Clinton get married in Fayetteville, Arkansas.
-They couple met in the early ’70s in the library of Yale Law School.
+12) Rare historical pictures from 1975: Bill and Hilary Clinton get married in Fayetteville, Arkansas.
+The couple met in the early ’70s in the library of Yale Law School.

-13) 1920: Three women dining with alligators at The California Alligator Farm in Los Angeles.
+13) Rare historical pictures from 1920: Three women dining with alligators at The California Alligator Farm in Los Angeles.

 14) 1919: Huge stacks of lumber drying in Seattle.
 How huge?
 Check out the man standing in the picture…